AkshayPatil96/Movie-App/README.md

 # Movie App

-### This is Movie app made with html,css and javascript.Data featched from omdbapi.com Rest API.
+### This is Movie app made with HTML 5, CSS 3 and JavaScript.
+Data featched from omdbapi.com Rest API.